 Henderson field, 1942.
 American war planes of the "Cactus" air force are dispersed around the frequently bombed air strip.

-I can't imagine the hardship these tough marines encountered while fighting the Japanese on Guadalcanal.
+Badass marines - I can't imagine the hardship these tough guys encountered while fighting the Japanese on Guadalcanal.

 Credit: National Museum of Health and Medicine